IrinaMax/Demos/spatial-analysis/ReadMe.md

     ##   ..@ proj4string:Formal class 'CRS' [package "sp"] with 1 slot
     ##   .. .. ..@ projargs: chr "+proj=longlat +ellps=WGS84"

-You can see that the class is **SpatialPointsDataFrame** with 5 slots including:
+You can see that the class is **SpatialPointsDataFrame** with 5 slots/components including:

 1.  **data**: The origin data that was read into R,
 2.  **coords.nrs**: The data type of the coordinates